 We evaluate LIBSHALOM by applying it to both small and irregularsized matrices.
-The size ( $M \times N \times K$ ) of the small matrices ranges from $8 \times 8 \times 8$ to $120 \times 120 \times 120$ , which are the typical matrix sizes seen in applications like scientific simulation workloads like SeisSol [8] and Nekbox [6].
+The size ($M \times N \times K$) of the small matrices ranges from $8 \times 8 \times 8$ to $128 \times 128 \times 128$, which are the typical matrix sizes seen in applications like scientific simulation workloads like SeisSol [7] and Nekbox [5].
 The M or N of the irregular-sized matrices used in our evaluation ranges from 32 to 256.
-These types of irregularsized matrices are commonly seen in convolution neural networks (CNN) [37, 41].
-Like prior work [29], we initialize the matrices by populating them with random floating-point numbers (0 to 1).
-In addition to the synthetic matrix inputs, we also apply LIBSHALOM to the computational kernels from CP2K (an open-source molecular dynamics simulator) [28] and the VGG CNN [30].
+These types of irregularsized matrices are commonly seen convolution neural networks (CNN) [30, 34].
+Like prior work [24], we initialize the matrices by populating them with random floating-point numbers (0 to 1).
+In addition to the synthetic matrix inputs, we also apply LIBSHALOM to the computational kernels from CP2K (an open-source molecular dynamics simulator) [23] and the VGG CNN [25].
 We report the results for running GEMM under the NN and NT modes, but we also observe similar performance trends under the TN and TT modes.
-More experimental results can be found on the project website [5].